scimma/security-scripts/security_scripts/data_management/aws_data_management/flow_collector/README.md

 This should be converted to terraform. the currrent setup  was made by point-and-click.

-permissions need to be tightended for the creation of creating the cloudwatch logs. arn:aws:logs:us-west-2:585193511743:log-group:aws//scimma/network/flows/*
+Permissions need to be tightened for the creation the cloudwatch logs. arn:aws:logs:us-west-2:585193511743:log-group:aws//scimma/network/flows/*

-The Criticality level is always production, as the collection of information security data is a production activity, even in the delvelopment VPC. "devel" might be used for an alernate cloudwatch implementation,
+The Criticality level is always production, as the collection of information security data is a production activity, even the delvelopment VPC. "devel" might be used for an alernate cloudwatch implementation,